leszko/caching-injector/README.md

 ## Step 3: Deploy without caching

-Change in `deployment-initial.yaml` the Docker Hub `username` to your Docker Hub account and then apply the deployment.
+Change in `deployment-initial.yaml` the Docker Hub account `leszko` to your Docker Hub account and then apply the deployment.

 	kubectl apply -f deployment-initial.yaml

 ## Step 4: Deploy with caching

-Change in `deployment-caching.yaml` the Docker Hub `username` to your Docker Hub account and then apply the deployment.
+Change in `deployment-caching.yaml` the Docker Hub account `leszko` to your Docker Hub account and then apply the deployment.

 	kubectl apply -f deployment-caching.yaml